arnabganguly/HDInsightESPLab/HDInsightESPlab.md

 Enterprise customers would use their enterprise Certificate Authority to generate these certificates but for the purposes of this demonstration we would create a self-signed certificate.

-1. On a windows machine, open Launch Powershell and use the below code .
-Note that we have the Domain name used earlier in 3 places.
+1. On a windows machine, launch Powershell and paste the below code .
+Note that we have used the domain name used earlier in three separate places.
 This certificate is valid for 365 days after the day of creation.
-Post creation the certificate is placed in the Computer’s Certificate store.
+Post creation the certificate would need to placed in the host computer’s certificate store.